 (30) "Regulated air pollutant" means:

-(a) nitrogen oxides or any volatile organic compound as defined under 40 CFR 51.100;
+(a) nitrogen oxides or any volatile organic compound as defined pursuant to 40 CFR 51.100;

-(b) any pollutant for which there is an ambient air quality standard under 40 CFR Part 50;
+(b) any pollutant for which there is an ambient air quality standard pursuant to 40 CFR Part 50;

-(d) any pollutant subject to a standard promulgated under Section 112 of the federal Clean Air Act or other requirements established under Section 112 of the federal Clean Air Act, including Section 112(g) (but only for the facility subject to Section 112(g)(2) of the federal Clean Air Act), (j), or (r) of the federal Clean Air Act; or
+(d) any pollutant subject to a standard promulgated pursuant to Section 112 of the federal Clean Air Act or other requirements established pursuant to Section 112 of the federal Clean Air Act, including Section 112(g) (but only for the facility subject to Section 112(g)(2) of the federal Clean Air Act), (j), or (r) of the federal Clean Air Act; or

-(e) any Class I or II substance listed under Section 602 of the federal Clean Air Act.
+(e) any Class I or II substance listed pursuant to Section 602 of the federal Clean Air Act.

 (31) "Sawmill" means a place or operation where logs are sawed into lumber consisting of one or more of these activities: debarking, sawing, and sawdust handling.
-Activities that are not considered part of a sawmill include chipping, sanding, planning, routing, lathing, and drilling.
+Activities that shall not be considered part of a sawmill include chipping, sanding, planning, routing, lathing, and drilling.